explodinggradients/ragas/docs/howtos/customizations/metrics/_write_your_own_metric.md

 - [Hamel's Blog on Creating LLM-as-a-Judge that drives Business Result](https://hamel.dev/blog/posts/llm-judge/#step-3-direct-the-domain-expert-to-make-passfail-judgments-with-critiques)
 - [Eugene's Blog on AlignEval](https://eugeneyan.com/writing/aligneval/#labeling-mode-look-at-the-data)

+Now let's create a simple pass/fail metric to measure the hallucinations in the dataset with Ragas.

 ```python
 from ragas.metrics import AspectCritic